rotundasoftware/cartero-node-hook/README.md

 var h = hook( path.join( __dirname, 'static/assets' ) );

-// get the js and css html of a parcel h.getParcelTags( parcelPath, function( err, tags ) {
+// get the html tags to load the js and css assets associated with
+// an entry point for which cartero was run. h.getTagsForEntryPoint( entryPointPath, function( err, tags ) {
   // tags.script is a string of <script> tags
   // tags.style is a string of <link> tags
 } );